 The primary function of the police department, through the uniformed patrol function, is to provide a visible deterrent to crime by patrolling the grounds and properties of WCSU in vehicles, on bicycle and on foot.
 Patrol is also responsible for the law enforcement functions of crime prevention; arrest and prosecution of criminals; crime suppression; order maintenance and crowd control; special events management; traffic regulation, both vehicular and pedestrian; traffic enforcement and parking control.

-The police Lieutenant, who serves as the department's executive officer, manages the patrol function, police dispatch as well as the community services and crime prevention activities of the department.
+The police lieutenant, who serves as the department's executive officer, manages the patrol function, police dispatch as well as the community services and crime prevention activities of the department.
+The lieutenant is in command of the department in the absence of the Chief.

-The Lieutenant is in command of the department in the absence of the Chief.
-A police Sergeant supervises each of the three patrol shifts.
+A police sergeant supervises each of the three patrol shifts.
 Sworn police officers are assigned to each shift and perform the primary law enforcement functions.
-Buildings and grounds (non-sworn) officers, are also assigned to each shift.
+Buildings and Grounds (non-sworn) Officers, are also assigned to each shift.
 They perform security patrol functions and serve as communication dispatchers.

 The police department is committed to the development and implementation of proactive programs that enhance public safety at WCSU.
-The department offers a Rape Aggression Defense (RAD) program to our community each semester and participates in several crime prevention and safety awareness presentations in collaboration with our academic programs, sponsored by the Office of Housing and Residential Life, Student Life, Health Services, CaRRT and the CHOICES program.
+The department participates in several crime prevention and safety awareness presentations in collaboration with our academic programs, sponsored by the Office of Housing and Residential Life, Student Life, Health Services, CaRRT and the CHOICES program.
 The department plans to continually strengthen this program and add resources to make our services more accessible to the campus community.

 The Training Sergeant coordinates the public outreach activities of the department especially in the area Active Aggressor awareness.
 During the past year the WCSU PD has given talks to student groups, residence halls, faculty and staff.
-The Training Sergeant is assisted in these activities by the Lieutenant and the other Sergeants and Police and B&G officers of the department.
+The Training Sergeant is assisted in these activities by the lieutenant, sergeants, police officers and B&G officers of the department.

-Western Connecticut State University Police Department October 2021
+Western Connecticut State University Police Department October 2022